okera/public-docs/content/topics/ClusterAdmin.md

 ## Prerequisites

 The utility `ocadm` must be installed and configured to the Deployment Manager.
-You can ensure okera cli connectivity by using:
+You can ensure connectivity by using:

 ```shell
 ocadm status